Frequency format hypothesis: Cue-interaction-effect

 In 1993 Baker Mercer and his team used video games to demonstrate this effect.
 Each test subject is given the task of helping a tank travel across a mine field using a button that sometimes worked correctly in camouflaging and sometimes did not.
 As a second cause a spotter plane, a friend or an enemy would sometimes fly over the tank.
 After 40 trials, the test subjects were asked to evaluate the effectiveness of the camouflage and the plane in helping the tank through the minefield.
-They were asked to give it a number between -100 to 100.
+They were asked to give it a number between -100 and 100.

 Mathematically, there are two contingency values possible for the plane: the plane was either irrelevant to tank's success, then ΔP=0(.5/0 condition) and the plane was relevant to the plane's success, ΔP=1 (.5/1 condition).
 Even though the ΔP for the camouflage in either condition is 0.5, the test subjects evaluated the ΔP of camouflage to be much higher in the .5/0 condition than in the .5/1 condition.
 The results are shown in table below.

 In each case, the test subjects are very good in noticing when two events occur together.
 When the plane is relevant to the camouflage success, they mark the camouflage success high and when the plane doesn't affect the camouflage's success, they mark the camouflage's success value low.